+Special Topics

-Special Topics - Courses Listed as 198 or 098 special topics courses are offered in a department to add depth to the course offerings.
+Courses Listed as 198(transferable) or 097 (non-degree applicable) or 098 (non-transferable) are offered in a department to add depth to the course offerings.
 Special topics courses in a department's curriculum offers the pedagogy but with a focus area that changes from term to term.
-Topics are differentiated from one another within the department offering by a unique letter designation after the number, i.e. 198A.
-Each topic's course is designated with the number 198 (transferable) or 098 (non-transferable).
+Topics are differentiated from one another within the department offering by a unique letter designation after the number, (i.e. 198 A, B, C).

-Experimental Courses - Courses Listed as 199 or 099
+Experimental Courses listed as 199 or 099

-An experimental course is offered with the intent to make it part of the regular curriculum.
-Each experimental course is designated with the number 099 (nontransferable) or 199 (transferable).
+An experimental course is offered with the intent to eventually make it part of the regular curriculum.
+Each experimental course is designated with the number 099 (non-transferable) or 199 (transferable).